AppImage/docs.appimage.org/source/reference/appdir.rst

 .. _root-icon:
 ``myapp.<icon ext>`` (e.g., ``myapp.png``, ``myapp.svg``)
    Application's icon in the best available quality, ideally a vector graphic.
 Can be a symlink to subdirectories such as ``usr/share/icons/hicolor/...``.
-In most cases, :ref:`.DirIcon` is a symlink to this file.
+In most cases, :ref:`ref-diricon` is a symlink to this file.
 The filename must be equal to what is set in the ``Icon=`` entry in the desktop file.
 It is recommended by AppImage and also the XDG icon specifications to use a lower-case filename which is equal to the desktop file's name.

    .. note::
       The ``Icon=`` entry |should not| contain the file extension, the actual file's filename however |should| carry the extension.